Cosmetic products - report adverse effects

 You can send in a notification for yourself or for others.

-If undesirable effects are severe or last for a long time, contact your doctor.
+If undesirable effects are severe or they persist, contact your doctor.

-You can also contact a doctor, pharmacist, dentist or public health nurse who can complete the notification form and submit the notification on your behalf.
+Your doctor, pharmacist, dentist or public health nurse can complete the notification form and submit the notification on your behalf.
+Health professionals must report any suspected unwanted effects from cosmetics and these notifications are sent to the Norwegian Food Safety Authority

 Studies among consumers show that many experience undesirable effects with varying degrees of severity.
 In 2008, the Norwegian Institute of Public Health and the Norwegian Food Safety Authority established a register for unwanted effects with the use of cosmetic products.
 Cosmetic products include soap, shampoo, moisturisers, deodorants and toothpaste.
 In Norway, tattoo products and some injection products are considered to be cosmetic products.